Easy Vegan Coconut Lentil Curry

-If you’re looking for an easy and delicious pantry meal, try this Vegan Coconut Lentil Curry.
+If you’re looking for an easy and delicious vegan and plant-based recipe, try this Chickpea and Lentil Curry with Coconut Milk.
 It’s a one-pot dish that is full of warming spices and rich coconut flavor.
-Gluten-free and dairy-free.
+This hearty curry is made both gluten-free and dairy-free.

 - Lentils are so easy to cook.
-You don’t have to soak them before you cook them.
+You don’t have to soak lentils before you cook them.

 - You can use canned tomatoes, so the only fresh ingredients you need are the onions and garlic.
 You can even use frozen or pre-chopped onions from the grocery store.

-- This dish cooks in about 45 minutes total, but most of the cooking time is hands-off.
+- This lentil curry cooks in about 45 minutes total, but most of the cooking time is hands-off.

 Recipe Steps